Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 For several months, she sat at dry dock, seaworthy, just not on paper.
 It wouldn't be for another two months were her engines finally tested and the necessary license issued to declare her ready for the ocean.
 The turn of the year, Winston Churchill issued a letter to Cunard ordering the RMS Queen Elizabeth to leave the British Isles for her own protection.

-RMS Queen Elizabeth's final outfitting was a top secret circus that involved a juggling of false leads and cover stories to throw the Germans off.
+RMS Queen Elizabeth's final outfitting was a top secret circus that involved a juggling of false leads and cover stories to keep the Germans in the dark about her status and capabilities.
 With war now underway in Europe, the Queen Elizabeth would be a prime target.
-German spies were everywhere and the British government was determined to prevent tipping them off.
+German spies were everywhere and the British government was determined to prevent any tip off.
 Germany did know that Southhampton was the only harbor with a dry dock large enough to fit the new ship.

 Phase II of the secret plan had begun.
 From the sealed orders given to him, Townley was told to change course, maintain full radio silence, and sail the untested RMS Queen Elizabeth directly to New York City.
 She was not to stop in Southhampton, not even to drop off the Southhampton harbor pilot.
 This decision saved the ship from destruction as the Germans were fooled by the cover story and bombed Southhampton at the precise moment RMS Queen Elizabeth was scheduled to arrive.

 For six days, the RMS Queen Elizabeth zig-zagged across the Atlantic and arrived safely in New York harbor.
-There she found herself docked alongside her older sister, RMS Queen Mary, which had been held in New York since the outbreak and french liner SS Normandie, seized by the US government when France fell to German occupation.
-This would be the only time these three largest liners in the world would be moored side-by-side.
+There she found herself docked alongside her older sister, RMS Queen Mary, which had been held in New York since the outbreak and french liner SS Normandie, seized by the US government as an asset when France fell to German occupation.
+This would be the only time the three largest liners in the world would be moored side-by-side.

 World War II